mpr120/Homoglyph-Detection-Tool/README.md

 5. Paste the link you copied.

 :hammer_and_wrench:HOW TO BUILD/DEPLOY(with integration)::hammer_and_wrench:
+NOTE: to use the integrated version you must set your api key enviroment variable, and MUST have credit from openAI to run.

 1. In the command line, locate the file "llm-security" and change directory into it.
+2. use command "pip install -r requirements.txt"
+3. use command "python main.py"
-2. run using command "python main.py"
+4. run using command "python main.py"
-3. choose option 1. when prompted, it is the only only integrated with our solution.
+5. choose option 1. when prompted, it is the only only integrated with our solution.

 :hammer_and_wrench:HOW TO BUILD/DEPLOY(without integration)::hammer_and_wrench:
 1. To run only our solution, without integration, find file "homoglyph_check.py", change directory into the folder the file is in.